WURS-TECH/Wurs.Utilities/README.md

 - **Operation Result Pattern:** Easily implement the Operation Result pattern in your .NET projects.
 - **Error Messages:** Include detailed error messages in your operation results.
 - **Error codes:** Attach custom error codes to your operation results.
-- **Fluent interface pattern:** All the implemented OperationResult<T> methods return the current instance, so you can chain additional calls and return your operation directly returning this methods.
+- **Fluent interface pattern:** All the implemented OperationResult<T> methods return the current operation instance, so you can chain additional calls or return directly this methods.
 - **FluentValidation Integration:** Seamlessly validate objects using FluentValidation and map the validation failures to OperationResult errors.

 ### Getting Started